-By turning the adjusters, you’re moving the whole wheel up and down the swingarm, so it’s important to move them gradually and equally on both sides of the bike.
-I usually do a quarter turn per side to start, before checking the tension again and continuing if necessary.
+By turning the adjusters, you’re moving the whole wheel up and down the swingarm, so moving them gradually and equally on both sides of the bike is essential.
+I usually do a quarter turn per side before rechecking the tension and continuing if necessary.

-Make sure you’re happy with the play in your chain- spin the wheel and make sure it moves freely- there will be some resistance but it should be able to spin unaided for a few revolutions at least.
+Make sure you’re happy with the play in your chain- spin the wheel and make sure it moves freely- there will be some resistance, but it should be able to turn unaided for a few revolutions at least.

-Check the tolerances on your bike (usually stickers on the swingarm, as seen below, but a quick google search will turn up the owner’s manual for your bike if the stickers aren’t there) if everything is up to spec, you’ve probably not ruined your bike- congratulations!
+Check the tolerances on your bike (usually stickers on the swingarm, as seen below, but a quick google search will turn up the owner’s manual for your motorcycle if the stickers aren’t there).
+If everything is up to spec, you’ve probably not ruined your bike- congratulations!

-Now have a look at the chain wear indicator (also seen below) and make sure that your movement of the back wheel hasn’t caused it to move into the red.
-If it has, you should get a new chain and sprocket fitted as soon as possible- eventually the chain will be so slack that it will no longer fit properly, and riding with it like this can have some nasty consequences.
+Now look at the chain wear indicator (also seen below) and ensure that your movement of the back wheel hasn’t caused it to move into the red.
+If it has, you should get a new chain and sprocket fitted as soon as possible- eventually, the chain will be so slack that it will no longer work properly, and riding with it like this can have some nasty consequences.

-Believe it or not, it’s usually a good idea at this stage to tighten all the things you’ve loosened over the course of the job.
+Believe it or not, it’s usually a good idea at this stage to tighten all the things you’ve loosened throughout the job.

 Grab the same spanners as before and tighten the locknuts on either swingarm.

 For my bike, the Honda manual recommends 15ft/lbs of torque- just-a-bit-tight, in layman’s terms.
 Then you’ll want to tighten the axle.